fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_08.jpg)

-Figure 5.8: An unhelpful string representation of the Pet object
+Caption: An unhelpful string representation of the Pet object

 This is not a very helpful representation of our pet.
 So, we need to add an `__str__` method: